dg9vh/MMDVMHost-Websocketboard/README.md

 For updating the DMRIds.dat you can use the script you find in scripts-folder.

+## Best Practise Installation
+For getting the best user experience it is recommended to configure your MMDVMHost and other G4KLX-software with the following parameter:

+`FileRotate=0`

+This results in having only one logfile for each programme and having it rotated by your linux-system with logrotate if configured.

+You should also configure your logtailer.ini with

+`FileRotate=False`

+to have the logtailer in correct behaviour for reading this file.

+To configure log rotation in Linux take a look at https://www.tecmint.com/install-logrotate-to-manage-log-rotation-in-linux/.

 ## Credits

 *logtailer.py* is based on the work of http://shzhangji.com/blog/2017/07/15/log-tailer-with-websocket-and-python/